Best Vegan Brownies Recipe

 You can find the full printable recipe, including ingredient quantities, below.
 But first, here are some explanations of ingredients and steps to help you make this recipe perfect every time.

-- Natural cocoa powder — of course, to make them extra chocolatey, this recipe includes natural cocoa powder (the kind you find in the baking section of your grocery store).
+• Cocoa powder — To make them extra chocolatey, this recipe includes natural cocoa powder (the kind you find in the baking section of your grocery store).

 How to Make Vegan Brownies

 If you’re used to using lots of eggs and dairy butter with your brownies, the ingredients in today’s recipe will seem a little different.
-Where’s the eggs?
+Where are the eggs?
 Where’s the milk?
-Don’t worry, these brownies are fabulous without them.
+Don’t worry, these brownies are fabulous without them!

 Step One: Melt Chocolate